Ronald dela Rosa: PNP Chief and BuCor director (2016–2018)

-During his stint as PNP chief, Dela Rosa made headlines regularly as he led the controversial drug war and Oplan Tokhang operations throughout the country.
-Several groups including human rights groups and religious leaders strongly objected Dela Rosa and President Duterte's initiatives.
+Several groups including human rights groups and religious leaders strongly objected to Dela Rosa and President Duterte's initiatives.
 The controversy has been widely condemned for the number of deaths resulting from police operations and allegations of systematic extrajudicial executions including planting fabricated evidence to make it appear a suspected drug personality has possession of drugs and resisting arrest from authorities.
 Reports of drug-related killings reached the United Nations Human Rights Council as the death toll reached 12,000 according to news organizations and human rights groups.
 In 2019, during his campaign, Dela Rosa took pride in the drug war as it supposedly lessened the crime rate and resulted in millions of drug personalities surrendering to the authorities.

+Dela Rosa is among the "Davao Boys", a small circle of Duterte's closest and trusted associates, which included police officers who were previously posted to Davao and later tasked with implementing the drug war nationwide.
+He was considered the chief enforcer of Duterte's drug war during his tenure as chief of police.

 In May 2018, Dela Rosa was appointed as director general of the Bureau of Corrections.
 He held the post from April 30, 2018, until October 12, 2018.